a-thousand-channels/ORTE-backend/README.md

 # ORTE-backend

-Backend application for creating and managing places/POIs (or in german "Orte") and additional informations on a web-based map.
+Backend application for creating and managing places/POIs (or in german "Orte") and additional informations like text, images, audio and video on a web-based map.
 Output is a public available API w/JSON or exportable as CSV/JSON/GeoJSON data.
+It has also some extra features like visualising relations between places and a map to go feature (see below).

 Based on Ruby on Rails 5, MySQL/MariaDB, jQuery, Leaflet and Foundation 6.

-This application is work in progress.
-Contributions are welcome (see below).
+Contributions to this application are appreciated (see below).

 <img src="https://raw.githubusercontent.com/ut/ORTE-backend/main/app/assets/images/ORTE-sample-map2-overview.jpg" style="max-width: 640px" width="640" />